How to Use Claude AI for Beginners in 2026 (Free Guide)

 What Is Claude AI?

-Claude is the AI assistant built by Anthropic, a company Dario Amodei, Daniela Amodei, and a group of former OpenAI researchers started in 2021 specifically to work on AI safety.
+Claude is the AI assistant built by Anthropic, a company founded in 2021 by Dario Amodei, Daniela Amodei, and a group of former OpenAI researchers focused on AI safety.
 You use it at claude.ai, and signing up doesn’t require a card on file.

 What Claude tends to get praised for is depth.
 Ask it something that requires actually working through a problem — not just pattern‑matching a quick reply — and the difference shows up in how the answer is structured.
 That’s most noticeable in writing, research, and pulling insight out of long documents.

-Claude’s chat interface — clean, no ads, and responses tend to be more thorough than a lot of competing tools.
+Claude’s chat interface — clean, no ads, and responses tend to be more thorough than many competing tools.

 How to Sign Up for Claude AI Free (Step by Step)